 - Constitutional law theory

 - Law and society

 Popular Career Options

 People who earn a bachelor's degree in legal studies often continue their education, but there are several career prospects for those who enter the workforce.
 Graduates can work in the private or public sector, and some work for law firms.
 The following careers are commonly chosen:

 Employment Outlook and Salary Info

-From 2014-2024, the U.S. Bureau of Labor Statistics (BLS) predicted that employment for paralegals and legal assistants would increase by 8%.
-The mean annual wage for paralegals and legal assistants was $52,390 in May 2015, stated the BLS.
-The top paying industries for paralegals and legal assistants were semiconductor and other electronic component manufacturing and software publishers.
+From 2018-2028, the U.S. Bureau of Labor Statistics (BLS) predicted that employment for paralegals and legal assistants would increase by 12%.
+The median annual wage for paralegals and legal assistants was $50,940 in May 2018, stated the BLS.
+The top paying industries for paralegals and legal assistants where grantmaking and giving services.

 Continuing Education Information

 Many people who earn a bachelor's degree in legal studies apply their knowledge towards earning a Juris Doctor from a law school.
 Such programs take three years to complete and teach students to practice law.
 Individuals learn how to understand and apply laws relating to criminal activity, commercial transactions, tax, civil disputes, families and civil rights.

 Bachelor's degree programs in legal studies provide coursework about the history and current functioning of the U.S. legal system.
 After completing this degree, many individuals go onto become paralegals, lawyers, or work in some other capacity in the legal field.